piccolo-orm/piccolo/docs/src/piccolo/projects_and_apps/piccolo_projects.rst

 piccolo_conf.py
 ---------------

 A project requires a ``piccolo_conf.py`` file.
-To create this file, use the following command:
+To create this, use the following command:

 .. code-block:: bash